 7. Hamburg Stock Exchange

-The stock exchange is connected to the Town Hall, creating an impressive ensemble.
-The Stock Exchange is run by the Hamburg Chamber of Commerce, which also has its headquarters here.
-Floor trading of stocks and securities ended in 2003 and the Grain Exchange is the only active commodity exchange that still remains.
+The Stock Exchange is operated by the Hamburg Chamber of Commerce, which also has its headquarters here.
+Floor trading of stocks and securities ended in 2003, leaving the Grain Exchange as the only active commodity exchange.

 Directions

-Your next stop is the Hamburg Town Hall (8) which can be reached via turning left on GroĂe JohannisstraĂe.
-You’ll be walking a distance of 280 m.
+Your next stop is the Hamburg Town Hall (8).
+Head south-east on Adolphsplatz, turn left on Große Johannisstraße, and turn left.
+You’ll be walking a distance of 350 m.

 8. Hamburg Town Hall

-The Hamburg Town Hall is the seat of the Hamburg City Council and Senate.
-The fascinating interior of the Rathaus can only be seen on guided tours.
+The entrance portal is equally striking, decorated with sculptures, paintings, and Hamburg’s coat of arms.
+The building serves as the seat of the Hamburg City Council and Senate, and its fascinating interior can only be explored on guided tours.

-The lovely fountain in the interior courtyard commemorates the cholera epidemic of 1892 when almost 9,000 people were killed in just over two months.
-Hygieia, the Greek goddess of health watches over the waters from the top of the fountain.
+The beautiful fountain in the interior courtyard commemorates the 1892 cholera epidemic, with Hygieia, the Greek goddess of health, presiding over the waters.

 Directions